-The Support Services branch of Metro Fire comprises five divisions: Fleet, Facilities, Logistics, Information Technology, and Communications.
+The Support Services branch of Metro Fire comprises five divisions: Fleet, Facilities, Logistics, Community Risk Reduction, and Communications.

 - The Fleet Maintenance Division maintains a fleet of about 330 emergency and support vehicles in a modern facility that contains 30 functional working bays.
 The majority of the fleet services and repairs are performed at this facility and range from routine service and maintenance to full engine in-frame and pump overhauls.
-A mobile repair program provides limited field repairs in an effort to reduce inconvenience and downtime to emergency apparatus. - The Facilities Division has the responsibility of providing repairs, improvements and maintenance for all of Metro Fire's existing fire stations, support and administrative facilities. - Logistics is responsible for ordering, receiving and storing fire suppression equipment, emergency medical equipment and other essential supplies that are used on a daily basis. - Information Technology is responsible for providing data, voice, and video communications to 41 fire stations, four administrative buildings, and over 330 vehicles. - Communications oversees radio communications throughout Metro Fire's fire stations, administrative buildings, and vehicles.
+A mobile repair program provides limited field repairs in an effort to reduce inconvenience and downtime to emergency apparatus. - The Facilities Division has the responsibility of providing repairs, improvements and maintenance for all of Metro Fire's existing fire stations, support and administrative facilities. - Logistics is responsible for ordering, receiving and storing fire suppression equipment, emergency medical equipment and other essential supplies that are used on a daily basis. - Under the direction of the Fire Marshal, the Community Risk Reduction Division (CRRD) works with developers and citizens to make the community safe through activities such as plan review, fire inspections, code enforcement, fire investigation and exterior fire hazard mitigation. - Communications oversees radio communications throughout Metro Fire's fire stations, administrative buildings, and vehicles.